 If you want to enrol your child for the 6th grade, he has to pass the PEPT for the 3rd, 4th and 5th grade levels.

 You might have heard of the Alternative Learning System (ALS) exam as an alternative way, but you must understand that ALS is NOT just a qualifying exam, but a skills-based training program that DepEd is intending for impoverished families, families located in remote areas that has very little or no access to education, and Out-of-School Youth.
-Your child will have to go through the program and complete it, before you can take the test.
+Your child will have to go through the program, study the modules and complete them, before he can take the test.

 Also, if you have not heard it yet, since the implementation of K-12, DepEd now requires all students to attend Senior High School.
 PEPT and ALS are only for up until the 10th grade.